yochaigal/cairn/wip/2e/setting.md

 ### Non-random Province Names
 Consider the following when determining the **Province** name:
 - What are the key geographic features of the region?
-- What major events (war, famine, discoveries) occured here in the past?
+- What major events (war, famine, discoveries) occurred here in the past?
 Who were the major players?
 - What sort of factions have historically dominated this place?
 - A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
-- The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.
+- The name (first, or family) of a "discoverer", conqueror or colonizer often sticks around long after their death.

 ## Conclusion
 Congratulations, your **Province** is complete!
 You can now "drill down" into various locations (starting with the **Heart**) and build out each **Detail** on your own favorite tables.
 Keep the following thoughts in mind as you go: